 You can scaffold a new project using the default project skeleton, or start with one of the official Dagster examples.

-To get started, you can run:
+To get started, run:

 pip install dagster dagster project scaffold --name my-dagster-project

 dagster project scaffold command generates a folder structure with a single Dagster code location and other files, such as

 setup.py.
 This takes care of setting things up with an empty project, enabling you to quickly get started.

 The newly generated

 my-dagster-project directory is a fully functioning Python package and can be installed with

 To install it as a package and its Python dependencies, run:

 pip to install your code location as a Python package in "editable mode" so that as you develop, local code changes are automatically applied.